 |Duration: 1 hour 30 minutes|

-After crossing the footbridge, the track turns right.
-It passes the outlet of a spring and ascends steeply through the forest.
+After crossing the footbridge, the track turns right, passes the outlet of a spring and ascends steeply through the forest.
 Along the way cross a dirt road near a concrete bridge, pass next to a cement water tank, and traverse several switchbacks.
 In certain seasons, the cicadas living among the trees ‘sing’, creating a remarkably loud sound.

-1½ hours after starting out you will reach a huge opening called Hongtupo Meadow (红土坡坪), at an elevation of 3,100 meters.
+One hour from the trailhead you will reach a huge opening called Hongtupo Meadow (红土坡坪), at an elevation of 3,100 meters.
 Mountaineers and mules rest here before plodding higher.

 |Duration: 1 hour 30 minutes|